 Childcare services can be purchased with TWC-VR funds only when they are required for participation in VR services and when they are not available through existing community resources, agencies, comparable services or benefits.
 The TWC-VR team must also explore resources such as the customer’s family members, neighbors, or community day-care programs to see if they can meet the customer’s childcare needs.

 TWC Workforce Solutions Childcare program offers childcare for low-income individuals who are working or participating in training or educational activities leading to employment.
 Customers must apply for this resource to meet their childcare needs before TWC-VR funds are authorized.
-If the customer is not eligible for the TWC Childcare program or if the TWC Childcare program has a waiting list, or if the customer has no other comparable benefits, TWC-VR may purchase childcare services.
-The customer must select a provider who is licensed, registered, or listed on the Texas Department of Family and Protective Services (DFPS) website.
+If the customer is not eligible for the TWC Childcare program, is placed on the program’s waiting list, or if the customer has no other comparable benefits, TWC-VR may purchase childcare services.
+The customer must select a provider who is licensed, registered, or listed on the Texas Department of Family and Protective Services (DFPS) Texas Health & Human Services (HHS)website.

 The selection of a provider is the customer's responsibility as a parent.
-TWC-VR staff may help the customer access information about how to select appropriate, safe childcare through the DFPS.
+TWC-VR staff may help the customer access information about how to select appropriate, safe childcare through the HHS.

-Acceptable Childcare Providers: DFPS licenses, registers, or lists the following categories of providers:
+Acceptable Childcare Providers: HHS licenses, registers, or lists the following categories of providers:

 Licensed Childcare Center